+Like Botox injections in the facial area, the results are temporary and will require maintenance approximately every six months.
+Do you want to stop excessive sweating of the head and extend the duration of your blowout?
+Introduce Scalp Botox!
+Typical patients require between 150 and 200 injections to cover the entire area according to Dr. Broumand.
+Most patients don't ask for the entire scalp.
 In case of deep glabellar lines, a combined treatment with Botox and fillers or threads is recommended to achieve both the filling of the folds and the relaxation of the muscles.
-Severe neck spasms (FDA approved) Even before Botox was approved for expression lines between the eyebrows in 2002, Allergan obtained approval of the drug in 2000 for use in the treatment of a disorder called cervical dystonia, which is characterized by abnormal head position and neck pain intense.
-In this procedure, the dermatologist will carefully inject small amounts of Botox into the upper lip.
-Botox is generally considered safe if used in small amounts and administered by a licensed professional, but the medication is not without risk.
+Even before Botox was approved for expression lines between the eyebrows in 2002, Allergan obtained approval of the drug in 2000 for use in the treatment of a disorder called cervical dystonia which is characterized by abnormal head position and neck pain intense.
+Botox can also be injected into a person's hand to relax the muscles surrounding constricted blood vessels, improving circulation.

 Careful placement of Botox injections on both sides of the nose can reduce the appearance of these lines.
 Although many experts remain skeptical, early trials suggest that Botox may relieve symptoms in people with depression.
 Botox injected into the armpit can bring sweating back to normal levels and change lives.
 The FDA required that Botox carry a black box warning -the strongest type of warning label on any drug- warning that it has been linked to serious side effects.
 Although Botox is generally considered safe if used in small amounts and administered by a licensed professional, it is not without risk.